 You'll be visiting patients every day or more than once a day, offering help, advice and support.
 You may work on your own or with other groups, such as the social services, voluntary agencies and other NHS organisations and help to provide and co-ordinate a wide range of care services.

 As well as providing direct patient care, you'll have a teaching and support role, working with patients to enable them to care for themselves or with family members teaching them how to give care to their relatives.
-You'll also accountable for your own patient caseloads.
+You'll also be accountable for your own patient caseloads.

 You'll play a vital role in keeping hospital admissions and readmissions to a minimum and ensuring that patients can return to their own homes as soon as possible.